scitran/client/Toolbox-files.md

     project: 'dti-error'
      commit: 'master'
 ```
-scitran data directory includes several examples and a script s_tbxSave, that writes out toolbox files.
+The data directory includes several toolboxes files as well as a script s_tbxSave, that was used to write those JSON files.
+The code looks like this:
-They are written out as JSON files with the git repo projection and a .json extension.

 ```
 tbx = toolboxes('');
 tbx.testcmd     = 'dtiError';